 The Official Special Olympics Sports Rules for Roller Skating shall govern all Special Olympics competitions.
-As an international sports program, Special Olympics has created these rules based upon Federation World Skate Rules for Roller Skating found at http://www.worldskate.org/.
+As an international sports program, Special Olympics has created these rules based upon Federation World Skate Rules for Roller Skating found at http://worldskate.org/.
 World Skate or National Governing Body (NGB) rules shall be employed except when they are in conflict with the Official Special Olympics Sports Rules for Roller Skating or Article I. In such cases, the Official Special Olympics Sports Rules for Roller Skating shall apply.

-Refer to Article 1, http://media.specialolympics.org/resources/sports-essentials/general/Sports-Rules-Article-1.pdf, for more information pertaining to Codes of Conduct, Training Standards, Medical and Safety Requirements, Divisioning, Awards, Criteria for Advancement to Higher Levels of Competition, and Unified Sports.
+Refer to Sport Rules Article 1, for more information pertaining to Codes of Conduct, Training Standards, Medical and Safety Requirements, Divisioning, Awards, Criteria for Advancement to Higher Levels of Competition, and Unified Sports.